ManuFDev/ManuFdev/README.md

 ##  Hello :wave:

-My name is Emanuel, I'm from Argentina and I-m a Front-End Dev.
+My name is Emanuel, I'm from Argentina and I'm a Front-End Dev.